Adrenal Glands Function, Adrenal Gland Hormones and Their Functions

 Function of Aldosterone Hormone

-Aldosterone belongs to the class of mineralocorticoids, hormones responsible for maintaining the balance of salt and water in the body.
+Aldosterone belongs to the class of mineralocorticoids.
+They hormones are responsible for maintaining the balance of salt and water in the body.
 Therefore, aldosterone is mainly responsible for the regulation of blood pressure.
 It affects the kidneys to control the amount of minerals reabsorbed into the blood during the formation of urine.
-This is one of the important adrenal gland hormones released by this organ.
+This is one of the important hormones that the adrenal gland produces.

 Function of Cortisol Hormone

-Cortisol is a glucocorticoid hormone and is responsible for the metabolism of glucose and other carbohydrates, as well as fats and proteins.
-It is also known as hydrocortisone hormone.
+Cortisol plays an important role in the adrenal glands function.
+It is a glucocorticoid hormone and is responsible for the metabolism of glucose and other carbohydrates.
+It also helps in the metabolism of fats and proteins.
+Hydrocortisone hormone is another name for this regulatory substance.

 Function of Corticosterone Hormone

+Assisting the immune system is an important adrenal glands function.
 Corticosterone is another glucocorticoid.
 It works along with cortisol to aid the immune system of the body.
-It also fights inflammation.
+Corticosterone also fights inflammation.

 Function of Androgens Hormone

-The main androgenic hormone released by the cortex is androstenedione which is a precursor for testosterone.
+The main androgenic hormone of the cortex region is androstenedione which is a precursor for testosterone.
 The latter plays a significant role in the development of secondary male sexual characteristics.

 Hormones of Medulla and their Functions